gitex-flow/gitex-flow-node/README.md

 **Start bugfix**

-I can recommend to always use the issue number of the corresponding issue in the ticket system as the bugfix name (ex. #42).
+I recommend to use the issue reference of the corresponding ticket system as the bugfix name (ex. #42).

 ```shell
 #> gitex-flow bugfix start <name>